TestQuality Blog

 Selenium Automation Testing | Exceptions | TestQuality

-Before understanding the different types of Exceptions which we may face while working with Selenium WebDriver, first I will explain the term Exception.
+Before understanding the different types of Exceptions that we may face while working with Selenium WebDriver, first I will explain the term Exception.

 What is an Exception ?